kyle2277/bf2_Frosty_Mesh_Importer/README.md

 A localization file is a chunk file which contains the game's UI text.
 There exists a localization file for every language supported by the game.
 Previously, it was only possible to view the UI text-edits of one mod because Frosty Mod Manager can only apply one edited localization file.
 FrosTxt is a tool packaged with Frosty Mesh Importer that merges discrete localization files into one file that can be applied by Frosty Mod Manager.
 It operates on localization chunk files which can be obtained from the author of a mod.

 ### Opening FrosTxt
-The FrosTxt window can be opened by clicking `Open FrosTxt` from the FrosTxt toolbar ([Selecting a Toolkit](#selecting-a-toolkit)) or by right-clicking on a localization file in the main asset explorer.
+Open the FrosTxt window by left-click selecting a localization file in the main asset explorer (i.e. WSLocalization_English) and then clicking the `Open FrosTxt` button on the FrosTxt toolbar ([Selecting a Toolkit](#selecting-a-toolkit)).
+Alternatively, FrosTxt can be opened by right-clicking on a localization file in the main asset explorer and selecting `Open FrosTxt`.

 ### Merging Localization Files